 3. Your treatment requires a copay or copayment

 Many dental plans have an annual dollar maximum.
 This is the maximum dollar amount that a dental insurance provider will pay toward treatment during one plan year.
-For example, your plan states that your annual maximum is $1,000 and, in one plan year, you had three restorative dental procedures that totaled $1,300.
-Because you exceeded your annual maximum by $300, you are responsible for paying the remaining $300.
+For example, say your plan states that your annual maximum is $1,000 and, in one plan year, you had three restorative dental procedures that totaled $1,300.
+Because you exceeded your annual maximum by $300, you are responsible for paying that $300.

 Once the plan year resets, your annual maximum does, too.
-(Click here to sign in to our member portal to review your plan details.)
+(Click here to sign into our member portal to review your plan details.)

 5. Your treatment isn’t covered by your plan